The Top 10 Guitar Harmonies of All Time

 Of those hair-farmin’, lip-poutin’, pantyhose-wearin’ pop-metal bands from the Eighties, this combo—featuring guitarists Warren DeMartini and the late Robbin Crosby—has the distinction of scoring a dual-guitar hit that wasn’t just a sappy ballad.
 After DeMartini takes a Halen-esque lead, Robbin Crosby joins in for the sustained string bends and descending scales that steal the spotlight from vocalist Stephen Pearcy.

-5) Thin Lizzy “The Boys Are Back In Town”
+05. Thin Lizzy, “The Boys Are Back In Town”

-Love them or hate them for pioneering a style of metal lead that is more noisescape than it is either tuneful or technical, Kerry King and Jeff Hanneman are some of the most instantly recognizable harmony leads around, owing mostly to intervals that will creep the hell out anybody within earshot.
+Love them or hate them for pioneering a style of metal lead that is more noisescape than it is either tuneful or technical, the team of Kerry King and the late Jeff Hanneman created some of the most instantly recognizable harmony leads around, owing mostly to intervals that will creep the hell out anybody within earshot.
 If the chromatic descent on this unusually slow pounder doesn’t make you crap your pants, you’ve earned the right to join the Freemasons.

 Californian country-rock?
 Yeah, right.
 But throw in former James Gang guitarist Joe Walsh with Don Felder and Glen Frey and you’ve got a dreamy and dramatic chorus of electric guitars stacking arpeggios over a quasi-Spanish chord progression.
 Ah, you can almost detect the warm smell of “co-lee-tas” in the air…